Employers

 • Positions not likely of interest to college students

-• Agencies, organizations or individuals who solicit employment other than for their own needs
+• Agencies, organizations, or individuals who solicit employment other than for their own needs.

 Employer policies

-Missouri State University-West Plains' Career Services Office has outlined policies and procedures for employer to ensure that there is a mutual understanding of expectations with job postings, services offered to employers and to ensure smooth operation of on-campus interview visits, providing the job and company information and data requested, providing hire data as requested, complying with the legal obligations of recruiters, and maintaining the confidentiality of student data as outlined in the Family Educational Rights and Privacy Act (FERPA).
+Missouri State University-West Plains' Office of Career Services has outlined policies and procedures for employer to ensure that there is a mutual understanding of expectations with job postings, services offered to employers and to ensure smooth operation of on-campus interview visits, providing the job and company information and data requested, providing hire data as requested, complying with the legal obligations of recruiters, and maintaining the confidentiality of student data as outlined in the Family Educational Rights and Privacy Act (FERPA).

 Employers are expected to abide by the Equal Employment Opportunity guidelines, and the National Association of Colleges and Employers Principles for Ethical Professional Practice.